ghostfacebillaah/horizon-market-report/README.md

 The project followed a structured Business Intelligence workflow:

 1. **Connecting and Shaping the Data**
-   - Imported and cleaned datasets related to sales, inventory, and customer demographics.
+   - Imported and cleaned pre-existing datasets related to sales, inventory, and customer demographics.
    - Ensured consistency and integrity for effective analysis.

 2. **Building a Relational Model**
    - Established relationships between tables (e.g., sales, products, regions, and customers).
-   - Designed a star schema to optimize query performance.

 3. **Adding Calculated Fields**
-   - Created measures and calculated columns for KPIs, including revenue, profit margins, and customer acquisition rates.
+   - Created measures and calculated columns for KPIs.
    - Implemented DAX expressions for advanced calculations.

 4. **Designing an Interactive Report**